Comprehensive Hedgehog Care Guide

 A Shelter or Hide

 The main advantage of a hedgehog pouch is that you can easily lift the hog out of its cage when it is cleaning time.
-Some people find their hogs have trotted back into the pouch when they have had enough of playtime.
+Some people find their hogs trotted back into the pouch when they have had enough playtime.

-Always avoid temperatures of 68 F and below since this could trigger the hog to hibernate.
+Avoid temperatures of 68 F and below since this could trigger the hog to hibernate.

 Ceramic Bowls for Food and Water